syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Status-Bar-Support.md

   * **ShowColumnNumber**: It shows the current column number where the cursor is placed on Edit Control.
 By changing it's visibility user can enable/disable the Column number property.
   * **ShowEncoding**: It shows the current Encoding type of the loaded file in Edit Control.
 Encoding property can be enable/disable by changing it's visibility property.

-User can also able to handle the default properties by changing it's visibility property and it can be achieved by,
+User can also able to handle these properties by changing it's visibility property and it can be achieved by,

 {% tabs %}